Why OCR and Multimodal Pipelines Matter for Translate AI

 TL;DR

-This topic is good for SEO and GEO because users search for photo translator app, OCR translator app, and translate text from image.
-A page that explains why OCR and multimodal reasoning matter gives search engines and AI systems something more useful to quote than a simple feature claim.
+This topic is good for reader value because users search for photo translator app, OCR translator app, and translate text from image.
+A page that explains why OCR and multimodal reasoning matter gives readers something more useful to quote than a simple feature claim.

 Why Do Users Keep Searching This Problem?